Col (Ret.) Steve Marshall

+You can read about my military history here.
 I come from a family of educators.
 I have three sisters who are teachers.
 I spent my elementary school years in a small East Texas town where my dad was a State Championship football coach and later a high school principal.
 Later we moved to Austin where I completed high school and dad became the director of the UIL.

 As such, I owe a debt to this school.
 It made my son what he is today.
 It has given him the tools and grit to match a rigorous educational curriculum, developed in him a love of competition, and given him a desire to be the best he can be.
-It has also given him a network of close friends (the Bond of Brothers is real!), and taught him right from wrong and the value of integrity and being trustworthy.
+It has also given him a network of close friends (the Bond of Brothers is real!), and taught him right from wrong, and the value of integrity and being trustworthy.

 Director of the Military Program & Student Life